Free UK tax calculators for 2025–2026 — estimates are for guidance only and not financial advice. Please consult a qualified professional.

 Additional Property Surcharge

-This surcharge significantly increases your tax liability.
+This surcharge significantly increases your total tax liability.

 Data reflects HMRC updates for the 2025–2026 tax year.
-This content is for general guidance only.
+For guidance only.